 We invite you cultivate awareness with us through the meditative movements of Taiji and Qigong within the Daoist tradition.
-Join our ongoing weekly classes in Marin or at one of our retreats.
+Join our ongoing weekly classes in Oakland or Marin, or at one of our workshops.

 Build resilience and calm as you become more physically and mentally present.

 Taiji 1 – February 20 – April 10, 2018

 Taiji 2 – April 17 – June 5, 2018